 Lembi began advocating for the reform of the federal Disability Tax Credit (DTC) for people in 2001.
 Canada Revenue Agency (CRA) was routinely denying the credit for people with mental illnesses including her husband who is diagnosed with bipolar disorder.
 She appealed to the Tax Court of Canada on his behalf and the landmark case was upheld by the Federal Court of Appeal.
 The unanimous decision was written by Justice Marshall Rothstein who was later appointed to the Supreme Court of Canada.

 Lembi established the “Fighting for Fairness” campaign and formed the Coalition for Disability Tax Credit Reform which included a number of national health charities representing people with physical and mental impairments.
 The Coalition successfully lobbied the federal government and she was appointed as a member of the Technical Advisory Committee on Tax Measures for Persons with Disabilities.
 The federal government adopted many of the committee’s recommendations and amended the tax legislation.
 Form T2201 was revised in 2005 to reflect these changes.
+Lembi was also appointed to the new Disability Advisory Committee.
+Although we made significant progress on a number of important issues during our first year, it was disbanded the following year,

 Photo by official photographer as: Sgt.
 Ronald Duchesne, Rideau Hall © OSGG, 2016